New Zealand’s tax system does not include the following:

 A Tax Working Group was established by the New Zealand government in late 2017 to review the current taxation system.
 The mandate of the Working Group was to provide an opportunity for the government and country to review the fairness of the tax system and debate options for change.

 The government has responded to the recommendations proposed by the Working Group.
 It has stated that it will not be introducing a capital gains tax, wealth tax or land tax.
 Furthermore, the government has no policy or intention to change the rates of tax to which businesses are subject.
 Instead, it is considering reducing the tax-compliance costs businesses face by looking at the options and adjustments proposed by the Working Group.
 The government has also stated that work is already underway on various taxation instruments that tax businesses that have a negative environmental impact, in order to reduce greenhouse gases, address water pollution and abstraction issues, as well as solid waste disposal.
 At the same time, the government acknowledges that more work needs to be done on environment tax policy.

-The government has stated there is no foreseeable need to change the tax system for fiscal reasons.
+The incumbent party won enough seats in the 2020 election to govern alone and has reiterated that there is no foreseeable need to make major changes to the tax system.
 The absence of a wealth tax and most capital taxes makes New Zealand an attractive and stable place to live and invest.

-On 30 July 2019, New Zealand enacted the Trusts Act 2019.
-It comes into force on 30 January 2021 to replace the Trustees Act 1956 (TA) with a modern, coherent and useful statute which takes the most fundamental trust law principles from the common law and puts them into accessible legislation for all to understand.
-The Trusts Act 2019 does not codify all trust law but recognises the complexity, nuances and desire for continued development through case law.
-These reforms will enhance New Zealand’s reputation as a trust jurisdiction for both local and international practitioners.
+On 30 July 2019, New Zealand enacted the Trusts Act 2019 (TA 2019).
+It came into force on 30 January 2021 and replaced the Trustees Act 1956 with a modern, coherent and useful statute which takes the most fundamental trust law principles from the common law and puts them into accessible legislation for all to understand.
+The TA 2019 does not codify all trust law but recognises the complexity, nuances and desire for continued development through case law.

 Measures Introduced in Response to COVID-19